adr420/vermaMobile/README.md

 npm run watch
 ```

-A simple web app using firebase firestore.
+A simple demo web app using firebase firestore.
+Its not nice security wise at all;